Last Updated on 11 July 2022 by admin

-New cyber threats require better attack surface visibility
+Stay ahead of cyber threats with attack surface visibility

 The last 12 months have been a massive wake-up call for business leaders and security specialists, who must adapt to face new security trends and threats.
-A proactive, security-first policy for risk-management is all the more crucial when practicing digital hygiene.
+A proactive, security-first policy for risk management is all the more crucial when practising digital hygiene.
 However, an ever-changing threat landscape makes determining the right solution a challenge for attack surface visibility.

-Expanding internal and external infrastructure means attack surfaces are hyper-dimensional and can grow rapidly, making them difficult to manage.
+Expanding internal and external infrastructure means attack surfaces are hyper-dimensional and can grow rapidly, meaning an accurate view of attack surface visibility is important.

 There are two main types of attack surface: